Migrant Children: Regulations, Rights, and Benefits

 Flores refers to the legal case of Jenny Lissette Flores, a 15-year-old girl from El Salvador, who crossed the border into the United States to meet with her aunt.
 Jenny was detained, physically examined, and sent to a juvenile detention center.

 The immigration office was unable to grant custody to her aunt because they were not authorized to hand a child over to a third party.
-The American Civil Liberties Union filed a class action lawsuit on behalf of Jenny and other minors, and the Flores settlement in 1997 was a result of this initiative.
+The American Civil Liberties Union (ACLU) filed a class action lawsuit on behalf of Jenny and other minors.
+The Flores settlement in 1997 was a result of this initiative.

-This arrangement requires government offices, which have custody of migrant children, the following:
+This arrangement requires government offices, which have federal custody of migrant children, to do the following:

 - Shelter migrant children in a facility with necessary facilities, including a clean and safe space, with beds and adequate temperature.